 Irene Reyes of Fife was appointed to represent Private Industry to a term effective September 2015 ending June 30, 2019.
 Irene is the CEO and Founder of Excel Supply Company since 1993.
 Excel is a WA State DBE Certified Woman and Minority company which provides safety, medical, janitorial and office supplies to government, industries and service providers in construction, food, science and medicine.
 She brings to CPARB her extensive experience in safety products, safety regulations and government procurement and contracting with small, women-owned, and minority business.

-Charles Horn of Bremerton, representing the Insurance/Surety Industry, was appointed on May 29, 2014 for a term ending July 28, 2017.
+Charles Horn of Bremerton, representing the Insurance/Surety Industry, was appointed on May 29, 2014 for a term ended July 28, 2017.
+Though his term has expired, he is still serving the Board in this capacity in the interim until he is either reappointed or replaced.
 Charles is the owner of Charles R Horn, LLC.

 Rebecca Keith has been appointment to represent Cities to a term effective May 11, 2015 to June 30, 2021.
-She is Seattle's Assistant City Attorney, Contracts and Utilities Section.
-Advises and works with City Departments on all phases and aspects of public works since 2006.
+She is currently serving as the vice-chair for CPARB.
+Rebecca is Seattle's Assistant City Attorney, Contracts and Utilities Section.
+She Advises and works with City Departments on all phases and aspects of public works since 2006.

 Steven Crawford of Issaquah is the Director of Capital Projects for the Issaquah School District, has been appointed for an indefinite term.
 He has held this position since 1997 and has managed over $370,000,000 in construction projects for the school district.
 He is also has a Bachelor of Science in Architecture from Arizona State University.